 We sometimes need to share the personal information we process with other organisations.
 When this is necessary, we will comply with all aspects of the relevant data protection laws.
 The organisations we may share your personal information with include:

-- Public authorities such as: HM Courts and Tribunals Services (HMCTS), HM Revenue and Customs (HMRC), Department of Work and Pensions (DWP) and HM Land Registry.
+- Public authorities such as: HM Courts and Tribunals Services (HMCTS), HM Revenue and Customs (HMRC), Department of Work and Pensions (DWP), Probate Registry and HM Land Registry.

-- Non-public organisations such as: Credit reference agencies and our debt collection partners, our external auditors who review our files for training, compliance and quality, people who you ask us to share your personal data with such as family members etc and other Legal Practices connected with your matter including but not limited to barristers, medical professionals.
+- Non-public organisations such as: Credit reference agencies and our debt collection partners, our external auditors who review our files for training, compliance and quality, people who you ask us to share your personal data with such as family members etc and other Legal Practices connected with your matter including but not limited to barristers, medical professionals, insurance companies and translation agencies.

 There may be some limited circumstances where we may be legally required to share certain personal date such as if we are involved in legal proceedings or complying with legal obligations, a court order, or the instructions of a government authority such as the National Crime Agency.